A simple GSC loader for CoD Black Ops 1

 }

-GSC scripts are only loaded and executed when a map or game has started and in Black Ops 1 they are reloaded everytime a map or game mode is restarted.
+GSC scripts are only loaded and executed when a map or game has started and in Black Ops 1 they are reloaded every time a map or game mode is restarted.
 Writing custom GSC scripts is thus the basis for the vast majority of Black Ops 1 modding efforts.

 GSC scripts are first loaded into memory and then compiled with an internal GSC compiler.
 There is a public GSC compiler and decompiler on GitHub: gsc-tool but support for Black Ops 1 (T5) seems to be missing.